A Simple proof for Imnang's algorithms: Introduction and Preliminaries

-Recall the following well known concepts: \begin{enumerate} \item let $C$ be a nonempty closed convex subset of a real Banach space $ E $. a mapping $B: C \rightarrow E$ is said to be relaxed $(u, v)$-cocoercive~\cite{[5]Imnang2013viscosityInterationMethod}, if there exist two constants $u, v > 0$ such that
+Recall the following well known concepts: \begin{enumerate} \item Suppose that $C$ is a nonempty closed convex subset of a real Banach space $ E $.
+A mapping $B: C \rightarrow E$ is called relaxed $(u, v)$-cocoercive~\cite{[5]Imnang2013viscosityInterationMethod}, if there exist two constants $u, v > 0$ such that